vareger/zksync-sdk-dart/README.md

 ### Depositing assets from Ethereum into zkSync

-Let's try to deposit 1.0 ETH to our zkSync account.
+In order to deposit assets from Ethereum network into zkSync please use the following sequence:

 ```dart
 final ethSigner = ...;